shaini-nana/customer-feedback-analyser/README.md

 # Customer Feedback Analyser
-Automating Text-Based Customer Feedback Analysis to Derive Business Analytics
+Automating Text-Based Customer Feedback Analysis to Derive Business Analytics.
+Important business analytics will be provided under the below mentioned aspects:
+- Analytics on the overall business reviews
+- Analytics on each food item reviews

 # Technologies and Languages
 - Python